 As we stated at the beginning of this article, the recent coverage looked explicitly at the July campaign and its activity and associated infrastructure.
 We can confirm these spear-phishing attacks have been happening since late June.

 On June 27th, we observed the above registration, for mailprotonmail.com, which the cyber attackers used in earlier spear-phishing emails.
-The lure in these emails was slightly different from the July campaign: simple log in pages.
+The breach in digital security and lure in these emails was slightly different from the July campaign: simple log in pages.
 The emails contained links to /login on the mailprotonmail.com.

 We observed our first hits for these phishing emails soon after the domain was set up.
 Here is a crawl from the end of June:

 The setup for this phishing page was the same as the later cyber attacks in July, the lure sent to the targets was just slightly different.
 The targets identified in the July cyber attacks might be part of a broader set, but we do not think it will expand beyond individuals who investigate Russia.

 There was another campaign before the June and July campaigns using phishing pages hosted through my.secure-protonmail.com.
 This continuation of phishing attempts tells us the cyber attackers were highly focused on their targets.
 The duration of their campaign might also tell us they weren’t quite finished.